b08x/b08x.github.io/_items/Ruby/A Recipe for Generative Music.md

 ## a recipe for generative music:

-so after this little discovery i had a basic recipe for generative ambient music.:

 1. choose chords.
 2. create matrix of notes from chords and rearrange rows in each column to minimize distance between columns.